qiueqiue/simpleapp-generator/README.md

 6. user management
 5. security of string input, block xss
 12.add pusher listener in apiclient also
-13.have way to create more api using different openapi schema but on same object

 18. add transaction screen templates